konflux-ci/architecture/ADR/0013-integration-service-api-contracts.md

 ## Appendix

 - **Task recommendations**: This document focuses (it was at least the original intention) on API contracts but there are more recommendations regarding Task developments.
 The following ones have been collected by the Tekton project: https://github.com/tektoncd/catalog/blob/main/recommendations.md
 - **Programming language**: Tekton supports “choosing the right language for the right task”.
-That said, from an operational point of view it is beneficial to limit the number of programming languages needed to support AppStudio.
+That said, from an operational point of view it is beneficial to limit the number of programming languages needed to support Konflux.
 Defining “default” languages helps with limiting the skills required to support the platform.
 This also helps with avoiding knowledge islands where only a few people are able to maintain some Tasks.
 - **Failure behavior**: A retry mechanism with configurable timeout and exponential backoff needs to be implemented for technical or functional recoverable failures.
 A scenario example: An image may not have been completely indexed when the result of the security scan is interrogated.
 In such a case the Task should have a retry mechanism that may wait till completion of the indexing or time out.
 - **Repositories**: Whenever there is no sensitive information we aim to have the PoC sources in a public repository.
 Is there a public GitHub organization for that?
 Can we use [this](https://github.com/redhat-appstudio)?
 When a Task is specifically for Red Hat’s infrastructure it should be kept in a private repository.
 Is there a private GitLab group for that?